Rules

 Warning

-Devices without a GPS may give approximate locations, which will cause some of the information to be inaccurate.
+Devices without a GPS may give approximate locations, which will cause some of the information to be inaccurate or missing.

 Prefix